discordeno/discordeno/website/docs/examples/reactionroles.md

 If we now try to run click the save button the menu will close, so this is done!

-Let's move on the add and remove, we found a problem: we need a way to update the buttons shown in the final message and also we need to know what buttons the user has created up to this point.
+Let's move on the add and remove, we have a new problem: we need a way to update the buttons shown in the final message, and we also need to know what reaction buttons the user has created up to this point.

-Let's start with the second problem, the need to know what buttons the user created, we can do this by storing in an array all the buttons the user created, we just need to declare it:
+Let's start with the second issue.
+We can store in an array all the buttons the user created, we just need to declare it:

 ```ts
 // insert-next-line